laurap-dev/gradebook-docs/index.md

 - Advanced import options with CSV support

 ### 🔧 Utilities
-Tools to help you manage and maintain your gradebook:
+Tools to help you manage and maintain your GradeBook:
 - Fix grade calculations
 - Reset configuration options
-- Copy gradebooks for new terms
+- Copy GradeBooks for new terms
 - Customer support and subscription management

 ## Requirements